Further Education During Unemployment: Empirical Results: Effects of Further Education During Unemployment

 \subsection{Enrollment Effects For Workforce Investment Act Enrollees}

-As discussed in the introduction, much of the evidence on the earnings gain associated with retraining in the U.S. are from evaluations of training programs, such as those funded by WIA.
-While our study population consists of a broader set of workers who seek retraining, this section focuses on the WIA trainees in our sample to better connect to the literature on government sponsored training programs.
-Specifically, we provide descriptive statistics for the subset of workers who have trained under WIA and estimate their enrollment effects.
+As discussed in the introduction, much of the evidence on retraining in the U.S. comes from evaluations of training programs, such as those funded by WIA.
+While our study population consists of a broader set of workers who seek retraining, this section focuses on the subset of enrollees in our sample who also received training through WIA to better connect to the literature on government-sponsored training programs.